 Why is a blog dedicated to association and nonprofit advocacy is quoting Aristote?
 Consider this post a reminder that an association’s grassroots advocacy efforts are only as strong as the individual efforts of its membership.
 Transforming political advocacy into an empowering experience for your membership is the key to successful government relations.

-Selecting the right advocacy software for your organization is an investment that pays big dividends for your organization’s influence on public policy.
-Here are 5 important factors to consider before choosing the software platform that will help you accomplish your legislative goals.
+Selecting the right grassroots advocacy software for your organization is an investment that pays big dividends for your influence on public policy.
+There are plenty of things to account for when choosing an advocacy software vendor.
+These are 5 most important factors to consider before choosing the software platform that will help you accomplish your legislative and engagement goals.

 Has your association's staff been faced with the challenge of motivating members to "take action" on behalf of the association?
 Some members may feel like their policy input will not matter in a polarized political landscape or they may simply feel they don’t have the time to be an advocate.
 How does an association overcome this disconnect and motivate someone to participate in the legislative process?